2024-2025 Policy Library

 Time Frames

-The time frames provided are guidelines, not strict requirements.
+The time frames provided are guidelines, not strict requirements, and may be modified with advance notice.
 Extensions may be necessary due to circumstances such as the complexity of the issues, number of witnesses, availability of parties or witnesses, college breaks or holidays, or unforeseen events.
 If the process exceeds a time frame significantly, the College will inform the Complainant and Respondent of the reasons for the delay and the new expected time frame.
 The College aims to complete the process in a timely manner while ensuring thoroughness and fundamental fairness to all parties.

 Special Considerations at the End of the Semester and During College Breaks